kyungjae-lee/engineers-notebook/projects/bare-metal-rtos.md

 ## Introduction

-A real‐time operating system with board support package developed from scratch without using libraries on STM32‐Discovery board
+* Developing a real‐time operating system on the bare‐metal STM32F407‐Discovery board without using libraries
+* Using Vim editor for software development, GNU Arm Embedded Toolchain for cross‐compiling, and OpenOCD with GDB client to load and debug the project on the target board